5 Best Phone Plans for College Students for 2020

 - No activation fee to bring your own phone

-- Make changes to your plan at no additional cost
+- Making changes to your plan at no additional cost

-- See current usage (Know how much the bill will be)
+- Seeing current usage (so you know how much your bill will be)

 - No contracts